 Instead, locals tend to dine in other neighborhoods like Upper King, Elliottborough, and across the river in Avondale and Shem Creek.
 In fact, Shem Creek has the best seafood in town as it’s right on the water.
 Why not get it straight from the source?

 Get out of the historic district.

 Some of Eater’s top restaurants in the city aren’t within the confines of the historic district.
-The Glass Onion in West Ashley, Bowen’s Island Restaurant on James Island, and The Fat Hen on Johns Island are three standouts.
+The Glass Onion in West Ashley and Bowen’s Island Restaurant on James Island are standouts.

 There are exceptions, of course.
 Steps away from the “Four Corners of the Law” is Fast and French, a popular French eatery, especially for the working lunch crowd.
 The Charleston Farmer’s Market is where tourists and locals combine in line for crepes from April to November.